Shaf8808/PP4-news-site/TESTING.md

 *As a site user I can click on a story so that it opens for me to read*

 This particular user story is fairly self-explanatory, where each article or review could be opened for the user to read and view at their leisure.
-This has been tested with every piece of content on the page, and has successfully passed the test.
+This has been tested with every piece of content on the page and has successfully passed the test.
 The image below shows my article detail page.

 <img src="docs/readme_images/article-detail-page.jpg">